radamsRHA/AGST.Course/README.md

 ---
 # AGST.Course: Introduction to agricultural statistcs

+## Running R studio cloud
+Please make an Rstudio account and login here: https://rstudio.cloud/

+Also you can download and install Rstudio on your own computer: https://www.rstudio.com

 ## Installing R package AGST.Course from github
 The R package AGST.Course is freely available to download and distribute from github <https://github.com/radamsRHA/AGST.Course/>.
 To install and load ROBRT, you must first install the R package `devtools`,